kaneliewwork01/CosmosDB-Sample/README.md

 #Sample SQL-API Azure Cosmos DB project with .Net Core 3.1 Console app in C#.

 ## Basic Understand of Azure Cosmos DB
-1. Is Database in Azure portal.
+1. Azure Cosmos DB is classified as NoSQL.
+Is Database in Azure portal.
 First have to create an Azure account and proceed to create the Azure Cosmos DB Account. (https://azure.microsoft.com/en-us/try/cosmosdb/) Thus, obtained EndpointUri and PrimaryKey for the Azure Cosmos DB Account.

 2. Interact with the database via CosmosClient.
 With different function.
 Such as CreateDatabaseIfNotExistsAsync, ReadItemAsync, CreateItemAsync, and so on.